uhasker/getting-things-done-in-next-js/src/chapter2/01-hypertext-markup-language.md

 > Markup languages provide rules for defining the type of information contained in a document.
 > Markup languages differ from programming languages - while markup languages enable the creation of displayable documents, programming languages offer much more powerful capabilities.

 Navigate to the client directory and create a file named `index.html` in there.
-Now write some minimal useful HTML to display a bunch of hardcoded tasks:
+Now write some minimal useful HTML to display two hardcoded tasks:

 ```html
 <!DOCTYPE html>